BCDA-APS/gestalt/README.md

 * '!color' - A color value, will recognize a set of hexadecimal digits after a '$' character.
 Either '$RRGGBB' or '$RRGGBBAA'

+* '!font' - A Font specification, will recognize a dash followed by a font name.
+Optionally, extra dashes can also specify font style and size. '-DejaVu Sans Mono - regular - 16'

 * '!enum' - A menu selection, will recognize a value that contains a double-colon within

 * '!geom' - A rectangle geometry, will recognize numbers separated by an 'x' character.